 In the process of developing these ideas, I searched for signs of them in the literature, and reached out to experts for the same thing, and found nothing equivalent.
-Closest were some loosely related ideas about symmetry in the book The Jazz of Physics, and about chords as "scale shapes" from jazz pianist Taylor Eigsti.
+Closest were ideas about symmetry in the book The Jazz of Physics, and about chords as "scale shapes" learned from discussions with jazz pianist Taylor Eigsti.
 The relationship of PKP to these ideas is explained in the coming chapters.

 I have been asked: If the ideas are so good, why has no enterprising young pianist discovered them?
 The answer has several parts.
 So much time is required to master both the piano as an instrument, and music notation for it, that any young person who aspires to mastery has no time for anything else.
-In the process, music notation becomes embedded in the mind as the only way of thinking about music.
+In the early process, music notation becomes embedded in the mind as the only way of thinking about music, encouraged by piano teachers who have come to this way of thinking through long hours of practicing.
 The thinking "outside the box" that produced PKP brought in many elements from outside music that I happened to know about in different ways.
 Training in math and physics introduced me to the concepts of duality and symmetry.
-Research experience in software design - as a professor in a university department of "systems and computer engineering" - helped me to think about cooperating streams of melody and harmony on the piano as like cooperating sequential processes in software, leading to many useful insights.
-The final ingredients were a strong sense of other possibilities, and time to explore them provided by retirement from my job as university professor.
+Research experience in software design - in my pre-retirement job as a professor of systems and computer engineering - led me to to view parallel streams of melody and harmony as analogous to cooperating sequential processes in software and hardware.
+Both coordinate by exchanging events that may affect context.
+The events in the piano domain are implicit in changes in separate lines of melody and harmony but the explicit relationship between the lines provided by the universal home octave enables the pianist to spot changes in one line that affect the other line, thus guiding the playing of the changes.
+The final ingredients were training and temperament that make me question conventional wisdom, a strong sense of the existence of a useful dual view of piano music, and time provided by my then-recent retirement.